XinJingHao/DDPG-Pytorch/README.md

 '--EnvIdex 4' for 'BipedalWalker-v3'
 '--EnvIdex 5' for 'BipedalWalkerHardcore-v3'
 ```

-P.S.

-if you want train on BipedalWalker-v3, BipedalWalkerHardcore-v3, or LunarLanderContinuous-v2, you need to install [box2d-py](https://gymnasium.farama.org/environments/box2d/) first.
+Note: if you want train on BipedalWalker-v3, BipedalWalkerHardcore-v3, or LunarLanderContinuous-v2, you need to install [box2d-py](https://gymnasium.farama.org/environments/box2d/) first.

 if you want train on Humanoid-v2 or HalfCheetah-v2, you need to install [MuJoCo](https://gymnasium.farama.org/environments/mujoco/) first.